usexfg/COLD-DAO/README.md

 Initial offering of 69 available for purchase thru smart contract @ fixed base price of **1 TRX** = 0.000625 COLD

-A 'premine' of 11 COLD were sent to a development wallet to be used as network stewardship reward to XFG Elder Node operators (6 total) as well as, reserving (5) for interest payment option on XFG deposit.
+A 'premine' of 11 COLD were sent to a development wallet- using six (6) COLD for network stewardship rewards to XFG Elder Node operators, as well as, five (5) COLD reserved for use of interest payment option on XFG deposit yield.

-TronLink or Ledger wallet is required for all smart contract interactions (including buyToken;) Presale will end after either a) all 69 tokens are purchased or b) Fango deposit code & smart contract are successfully implemented, whichever comes first.
+TronLink or Ledger wallet is required for all smart contract interactions (including buyToken;)

+Fixed price offering will end after either a) all 69 tokens are purchased or b) Fango deposit code is successfully implemented, whichever comes first.
-In the event of unsold tokens, any remaining $COLD will be offered as a limited-time* option for interest payments on XFG deposit yield.
+In the event of unsold tokens, any remaining $COLD will be added to reserve and offered as a limited-time* option for interest payments on XFG deposits.

 (*) limited by fixed supply & ultimately we want full distribution of tokens quickly, so as to be in the hands of users for COLD governance.